 - You have the right to receive visitors as designated by you; as well as the right to deny any or all visitors.
-You also have the right to be informed of any restrictions/limitations that are placed on your visitation rights; these limitations/restrictions may be made by the hospital in order to protect your health and safety of all patients.
-The hospital does not restrict, limit or deny visitation privileges on the basis of race color, national origin, religion, sex, gender identity, sexual orientation or disability.
+You also have the right to be informed of any restrictions/limitations that are placed on their visitation rights; these limitations/restrictions may be made by the hospital in order to protect the health and safety of all patients.
+The hospital does not restrict, limit or deny visitation privileges on the basis of race color, national origin, religion, sex, gender identity, sexual orientation, HIV status or disability.

-- You have a right to have a family member, domestic partner, friend or other individual to be present with you for emotional support during your hospital stay.
+- You have the right to designate a support person.
+This can be a family member, domestic partner (including a same-sex partner), friend or other individual to be present with you for emotional support during your hospital stay.

 - You have the right to have a family member or representative of your choice and your physician notified promptly of your admission to the hospital.

 - You have the right to have an ethics consultation without charge to review the plan of care and to discuss your rights or to attempt to settle ethical disagreements or conflicts with health professionals.